simonsleo/cool_app/experiments_lgm.md

 Error rate can decrease to 0.28,campared to 0.449(UCR time series classification,arxiv 1611.06455v4)

 # StarLightCurves
-Error rate stays at about 0.15,campared to 0.021(UCR time series classification,arxiv 1611.06455v4))
+Error rate stays at about 0.15,campared to 0.021(UCR time series classification,arxiv 1611.06455v4)).
+When the number of epochs is increased to 1500,the error rate drops to 0.08.